Install Pass

 Optional: ChromeOS Clipboard

-NOTE: If you use ChromeOS the standard clipboard method doesnt work.
+NOTE: ChromeOS v1.29 supports Pass clipboard!!
+Only do this step if you use ChromeOS the standard clipboard method doesnt work.
 The following section shows you how to replace this with an alternative method that is compatible with ChromeOS buffer capture.

 1. Edit the bash file /usr/bin/pass On ChromeOS the clipboard wont allow xclip to copy content.